orbitalquark/textadept/docs/manual.md

 The following key bindings apply for snippets:

-* Insert a snippet from a list of available snippets via `Ctrl+Shift+K` on Windows and Linux, `⌥⇧⇥` on macOS, and `M-S-K` in the terminal version.
+* Insert a snippet from a list of available snippets via the "Tools > Snippets > Insert Snippet..." menu item.
 Typing part of a snippet trigger in the dialog filters the list, with spaces being wildcards.
 The arrow keys move the selection up and down.
 Pressing `Enter`, selecting `OK`, or double-clicking on a snippet inserts it into the current buffer.
 (The terminal requires pressing `Enter`.)
-* Show completion candidates for a partially-typed snippet trigger word via `Ctrl+K` on Windows and Linux, `⌥⇥` on macOS, and `M-K` in the terminal version.
+* Show completion candidates for a partially-typed snippet trigger word via the "Tools > Snippets > Complete Trigger Word" menu item.
 Continuing to type changes the suggested completion.
 Use the arrow keys to navigate within the list and press `Enter` to insert the rest of the trigger word.
 * Insert a snippet based on the trigger word behind the caret via `Tab` on Windows, Linux, and in the terminal version, and `⇥` on macOS.
 You can insert another snippet within an active snippet.
 A previously active snippet will pick up where it left off after a nested